MicrosoftDocs/Viva/Viva/connections/set-up-admin-center.md

 - **Think about who should have owner permissions to each experience**: [Owners have full permissions to edit the experience](edit-viva-home.md) and manage access for others.
 As a best practice, it’s recommended that each experience has a minimum of two owners assigned to it.

-- **Pick an icon and name for your app**: Choose an app icon and name to apply to your entire Connections experience.
+- **Pick an icon and name for your app**: Choose an app icon and name to apply to your entire Connections app.
 This icon and label will display as an app in the Teams app bar.
-Consider what the right branding elements are for your Connections experience.
-You’ll want to pick a name that aligns with your organization’s brand and target audience, and one that’s also meaningful and recognizable to viewers.
+Consider what the right branding elements are for your organization.
+You’ll want to pick a name that aligns with your organization’s brand, and that’s also meaningful and recognizable to viewers.

 > [!NOTE]
 > Currently the app icon and name can be managed only at a tenant level.
 Organizations with multiple experiences will not see individual names and icons for each one in Teams.